Access4Learning/SIF3DMGenerator-Java/SIF3DMGenerator/README.md

 ## Version from June 12, 2019
 - Added NA Unity 4.0 support.

+## Version from JUNE 16, 2020
+Add support for PESC JSON.
+Note if the artifacts/libraries produced with this project are being used with the SIF3 Framework (https://github.com/Access4Learning/sif3-framework-java) then you should refer to the instructions in the "**Summary - Usage with SIF3 Framework**" section first for details which version/branch of this project you should use.

 # Download Instructions
 How to download this project: